reboot100/HACKTOBERFEST_2023/README.md

 * Repeated codes will not be merged in same programming language.
 * The quality of pull requests is more important than the quantity.

-# 👕 _Why Should I Contribute?_
-Hacktoberfest has a simple and plain motto
-> Support open source with meaningful PRs and earn a limited edition T-shirt!

-So, yes!
-You can win a T-Shirt and few awesome stickers to attach on your laptop.
-On plus side, you will get into beautiful world of open source.<br>
-Working with open source project is a rewarding experience that allows you to practice your talent, collaborate with and learn from others, and give back to the developer community.

 ## _Note_